akak92/btc-celery-flask/README.md

 - Generating a graph of the last 50 values obtained with Matplotlib.
 - Displaying graphs through an API built with Flask.

-Currently the defined currencies are: ARS, USD, EUR, and DKK.
+Currently the defined currencies are: ARS, USD, EUR, DKK, JPY, INR, RUB, MXN, CLP, UYU, BRL

 #### Tools / Frameworks